epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 ## Digital coins

 A "digital coin" is a special kind of link, that points to a document which describes a particular Swaptacular currency.
-There are three specifications which deal with this topic:
+There are 3 important specifications which deal with this topic:

 - [The "swpt" URI Scheme](/public/docs/swpt-uri-scheme.pdf)